in-toto/in-toto/demo/README.md

 ### Wrapping up
 Congratulations!
-You have completed the Toto demo!
-This exercise shows a very simple case in how Toto can protect the different steps within the supply chain.
-More complex supply chains that contain more steps can be created in a similar way.
-You can read more about what Toto protects against and how to use it here.
+You have completed the in-toto demo!
+This exercise shows a very simple case in how in-toto can protect the different steps within the software supply chain.
+More complex software supply chains that contain more steps can be created in a similar way.
+You can read more about what in-toto protects against and how to use it on [in-toto's Github page](https://in-toto.github.io/).

 ### Tired of copy-pasting commands?
 We provide a `run_demo.py` script that sequentially executes all commands